ashakhatri007/CeptreDocs/pages/Examples/Pandemic.md

 ## Initial State

 The Initial State is the state of execution your program will begin in.
-We will define initial game map with adjacent predicate by specifying which cities are adjacent to each other.
-Similarly, we will be putting all the players in their place, and initialize the game configuration with their turns and status of cards in their hand.
+We will define the initial game map with adjacent predicate by specifying which cities are adjacent to each other.
+Similarly, we will be putting all the players in their place, and initialize the game configuration with their turns and status of cards in their hands.

 <!---Ceptre Web editor simulation:
 <video width = "650" controls>